 Now with office space rendering, nothing can be easier.
 CG Artists can create visuals with different flooring so that all the architect needs to do is to show them to the client.
 The latter will see for himself the value of each solution and make a decision based on what suits the space best.

 If an office space is intended to be sold or leased, its owners often want to find the buyer before construction.
 To do this, they launch highly creative and visually powerful advertising campaigns.
 So they need high-impact imagery — to use on websites, social networks, in printed materials, etc. And since there’s nothing to shoot at this stage, photoreal office space rendering is the only way.
 This means that an architect who already has such materials will be at a great advantage.

 Take your design presentation to a new level with interior rendering

 A 3D Rendering Project Takes 5 Days Only

 One might think that producing such art pieces might require months.
-However, 3D visualization of architectural project takes 5 business days.
-For bleeding-edge software, powerful hardware, rendering farms and AI-powered quality assessment speed up the project and relieve the 3D rendering artists from all tasks that distract them from work.
+However, 3D visualization of an architectural project takes 5 business days.
+For bleeding-edge software, powerful hardware, rendering farms, and AI-powered quality assessment speed up the project and relieve the 3D rendering artists from all tasks that distract them from work.
 Still find it unbelievable?
 Then check the process out for yourself.

 Office Space Visualization Workflow

-Creation of CG imagery can be broken into 5 main stages: building the space geometry, adding furniture and other interior elements, texturing and lighting the place, reviewing and rendering the final result in the quality required.
+The creation of CG imagery can be broken into 5 main stages: building the space geometry, adding furniture and other interior elements, texturing and lighting the place, reviewing and rendering the final result in the quality required.

 Day 1.
 Floor Plans and Space Geometry